mksiq/bsp-back/README.md

 Both Java server and MySQL db is hosted on Heroku.

 Photos are stored on Amazon AWS S3.
+To save space and bandwidth the images are resized to only 1600px of width.
+The Thumbnails are created with only 300px and cropped into squares.

 Authentication is done with the use of Tokens Auth0 JWT.